Ivenyang/cocos-docs/manual/framework/native/event_dispatcher/en.md

 *Note:* **FixedPriority** is different from **SceneGraphPriority**, it can dicide the priority of event by manually setting `Priority` value, and the smaller the value is, the higher priority of the event.

-##Other event dispatch solving modules
+##Other event dispatch handling modules

 In addition to touch event response, and the following modules using the same solving method.